Xevion/trivia/README.md

 ## Setup

 Setup is designed to be as simple as possible with no configuration required.
-This webapp should only be locally acessible on at `localhost:5000` unless
+This webapp should only be locally accessible on at `localhost:5000` unless

 ```